neilenns/mobiflight-docs/content/devices/servo/configuring-output/index.md

 weight: 30
 ---

-Servos are typically mapped to simulator variables that output numerical values, and require positive integer inputs.
-Most simulator variables will require scaling to work properly with servos.
+Servos are typically mapped to simulator variables that output numerical values, and require positive integer inputs between 0 and 255.
+Most simulator variables will require scaling to work properly with these servo input ranges.

 The following steps demonstrate how to use a servo and MobiFlight value modifiers to display the flap position in a Cessna 172 in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.